 During the pandemic, remote and hybrid work arrangements became the new normal.
 Despite some organizations demanding employees return to the office, it’s likely that working from home will continue to be the norm.
 That’s not just due to worker pushback — there are quantifiable benefits to remote flexibility.

 The option to work remotely also improves company culture.
-A different survey found that remote and hybrid workers are 52% more likely to report an improvement in company culture over the past 2 years.
-These workers specifically note that flexibility is the #1 factor driving this increase.
+A different survey found that remote and hybrid workers are 52% more likely to report an improvement in company culture over the past two years.
+These workers specifically note that flexibility is the No. 1 factor driving this increase.

-It’s been established that increased employee engagement = increased business profits.
+It’s been established that increased employee engagement is a precursor to increased business profits.
 As mentioned earlier, company culture also plays a key role in high-performing companies.
 So, if you want to fast-track growth, giving your workers the option to work from home may be the ultimate hack.

 In fact, making a point to give workers their due can lead to business gains.
 Research on workplace recognition shows that, when employees strongly agree they’ve received recognition, there is a measurable increase in productivity.

-According to Gallup, “On average, organizations that double the number of employees who strongly agree they have received recognition see [a] 9% increase in productivity, 22% decrease in safety incidents, and a 22% decrease in absenteeism.”
+According to Gallup, "Organizations that double the number of employees who strongly agree they have received recognition see a 9% increase in productivity, 22% decrease in safety incidents, and a 22% decrease in absenteeism, on average."
 Pointing out the success of others also makes you more likable!

 It’s no surprise that being able to attract (and retain) high talent leads to better business outcomes.
 What’s surprising is that the productivity gap widens based on the complexity of your role.
 That’s one reason why niche high performers compete so well, even in a tight labor market.

 Research indicates that, for a low-complexity role, a high performer is 50% more productive than average.
-But if you’re extremely gifted at in a high-complexity role, you’re 800% more productive than your co-workers with average skills.
-In other words, your productivity increases exponentially as roles become more complex.
+But, if you’re extremely gifted in a high-complexity role, you’re 800% more productive than your coworkers with average skills.
+In other words, your productivity increases exponentially as your role become more complex.

 According to one survey, 74% of employees say opportunities for professional development would increase their productivity.
 It would also increase employee engagement (72%) and happiness (69%).
 Ultimately, it influences them to stay at their job longer (66%).

-That said?
-The type of professional development matters.
-Only 24% of employees enjoy large-scale trainings.
-Roughly 2/3rds of employees prefer to learn on the job, and 80% say they retain knowledge better with hands-on training.
+That said, the type of professional development matters.
+Only 24% of employees enjoy large-scale training.
+Roughly two-thirds of employees prefer to learn on the job, and 80% say they retain knowledge better with hands-on training.

 Not only that — offering educational support helps attract more competitive talent.
-65% of workers say upskilling programs are an important factor when deciding to take on a new job.
+Sixty-five percent of workers say upskilling programs are an important factor when deciding to take on a new job.

-In 2018, 36% of Gen Z and Millennial workers admitted to spending 2 or more hours per day using their smartphones for personal activities.
+In 2018, 36% of Gen Z and Millennial workers admitted to spending two or more hours per day using their smartphones for personal activities.
 Now, one of the latest workplace productivity studies indicates that each worker loses an average of 581 hours annually to digital distractions.
-581 annual hours is equivalent to 28% of working hours, and an average of $34,448 in paid time.
+Those 581 annual hours are equivalent to 28% of working hours and an average of $34,448 in paid time.

-For knowledge workers, a lack of online self-control is cited as the biggest cause for distraction.
+For many workers, a lack of online self-control is cited as the biggest distraction.
 But it’s not the sole reason for productivity loss.

 Management style and digital workplace culture can also be counterproductive sources of digital interruptions.
 Since digital distraction is defined as anything that takes attention away from a primary task, online communications that expect an immediate response are also a source for distraction; meetings, workchat pings, and certain emails all qualify.